alf767443/ros_monitoring/README.md

     {
 	    nodes: 	[{
-		    node: -- node name.............as string
+		    node: -- node name.................as string
 		    publications: [{
 			    topic:    -- topic name....as string
-			    msg_type: -- mesage type...as string
+			    msg_type: -- message type..as string
 		    }, ...],
 		    subscriptions: [{
 			    topic:    -- topic name....as string
-			    msg_type: -- mesage type...as string
+			    msg_type: -- message type..as string
 		    }, ...],
-		    services: [   -- node name.....as string, ...]
+		    services: [ -- node name...........as string, ...]
 	    }, ...]
     }

-# Get the connection with a IP and port (*getSignal.py*)
+# Get the connection with an IP and port (*getSignal.py*)

 This topic should get the connection status between the computer running ROS, with other IPs pings periodically.
 The information is published in a message of type *SignalInformation* from *ros_monitoring* in the publisher */connectionStatus*.